lmmx/plcache/README.md

 cache_key = hashlib.sha256(call_str.encode()).hexdigest()
 ```

-The Parquet file is saved to `cache_dir/blobs/{hash}.parquet` and the cache key plus file path are stored in a SQLite database at `cache_dir/metadata/`.
+The Parquet file is saved to `{cache_dir}/blobs/{hash}.parquet` and the cache key plus file path are stored in a SQLite database at `{cache_dir}/metadata/`.

-Human-readable symlinks are created at `cache_dir/functions/module/function/args/` that point back to the blob files, so you can browse your cached results easily.
+Human-readable symlinks are created at `{cache_dir}/functions/module/function/args/` that point back to the blob files, so you can browse your cached results easily.
 If no args are passed, the directory is given the name `no_args/` rather than the empty string.

 ## Cache Structure

-plcache creates an organized, browsable cache structure with two layout options:
+plcache creates an organised, browsable cache structure with two layout options:

-### Split Module Path (default: `split_module_path=True`)
-Organizes cache by separate module and function directories:
+**Split** module path (default: `split_module_path=True`) organises cache by separate module and function directories:

 ```
 .polars_cache/